 - Leave the subjective world of emotions, insecurity and limited experience.
 Ground yourself in reality — the knowledge and skills that make people successful.

 - Do not choose apprenticeships that seem easy and comfortable.

 Step 1: Deep Observation - The Passive Mode

 - Your main task is to observe the place (company, etc.) where your apprenticeship is and absorb the reality as deeply as possible.

 - There are two main things you must observe:

-- 1. The rules and procedures that govern success in this environment - “This is how we do things here.”
-Pay closest attention to the unwritten, unspoken rules – Style and values that are considered important.
+- 1. The rules and procedures that govern success in this environment – “This is how we do things here.”
+Pay closest attention to the unwritten, unspoken rules – the style and values that are considered important.